 - Publish your project for everyone on Mixer to see and use

 When a Game Client connects to the Interactive Service, it provides your project's ID to the service.
 The service reads this ID and sets up an interactive session with the saved settings and controls created in the Studio.

 Participants are viewers of a live stream.
 They are Mixer users watching a broadcast in a broadcaster's channel.
 When they join the channel, they are connected to the interactive session.
 They are provided with the controls within the Project, that they can use to affect the broadcast.
 A Game Client can react to events and interactive input to change the controls that are displayed to participants.

 Interactive Experience Structure

 An Interactive experience contains hierarchical structure of various elements.

 These elements are:

 The Game Client can add or remove controls from a scene.
 It controls which scenes (and controls) are shown to which participants throughout the session.
 Scenes are used to group controls together in a coherent fashion that is meaningful to the experience.

 For example, in an adventure game, you might have a "Battle" scene displayed when a broadcaster's game character is in battle; a "Field" scene displayed when the character is walking around in the game world.

 Individual participants can be segmented into groups.
 Participants within a group all see the same Scene and contribute input to the controls that are part of that scene.
 Game Clients can create and update groups any time, including changing the scene that the group is set to see.
 A participant can only be a member of one group at any time.

 A control is an interactive element in a user interface within a scene.
 Participants can interact with the control using touch, keyboard, mouse, or controller.
-There are currently two types of controls - Buttons and Joysticks.
+There are currently a variety of types of controls including Buttons, Joysticks, Labels, & Textboxes.
 Additional control types may be added in the future.

 mousedownevent is sent when a button is pressed by a participant

 mouseupevent is sent when a button is released by a participant